-Photos and brief histories of textile industry over time Book: Fabric (from Kindergarten FOSSTM Science kit) Pieces of fabric
+Photos and brief histories of textile industry over time

+Book: Fabric (from Kindergarten FOSSTM Science kit)

+Pieces of fabric

-- 1. Pose focus questions: - What are cloth and thread made of? - How are cloth and thread made? - 2.
+- ?
+Pose focus questions: - What are cloth and thread made of? - How are cloth and thread made? - 1.
 Group Stations: Place students into three groups and ask them to keep the focus questions in mind as they explore resources in each group.
 Rotate the children through all three stations.
-After visiting each station, the groups each discuss among themselves the answers to the focus questions. - Station 1: Students observe pieces of cloth. - Station 2: Students read historical excerpt of textile industry. - Station 3: Students analyze photos and seek to place the images of textile production machines in chronological order of their invention. - 3.
+After visiting each station, the groups each discuss among themselves the answers to the focus questions. - Station 1: Students observe pieces of cloth. - Station 2: Students read historical account of textile industry: Long, long ago: The U.S. Textile Industry (this is available on the BHH website.). - Station 3: Students analyze photos in the account and seek to place the images of textile production machines in chronological order of their invention. - 2.
 Read Aloud Fabric.
-Ask students to make connections with their group explorations, and have them share these aloud. - 4.
+Ask students to make connections with their group explorations, and have them share these aloud. - 3.
 Show student where Lowell, Massachusetts would appear on your classroom map.
 Tape a spoon of thread to the map to illustrate Lowell.

-- o Photos and brief histories of the textile industry over time - o Book: Fabric (from Kindergarten FOSSTM Science kit) - o Pieces of fabric
+- o Photos and brief histories of the textile industry over time - o Book: Fabric (from Kindergarten FOSSTM Science kit) - Pieces of fabric